 7. Gaming disorder in young people

-8. Common challenges and pitfalls in the treatment of pediatric OCD using CBT and medication
+8. Common challenges and pitfalls in the treatment of paediatric OCD using CBT and medication

 11. Chinese policy and practice in child and adolescent mental health